How do we get a better understanding of the scale of the work that Digital Champions are doing?

 |Annual ELs estimate based on trained DCs||35,957||25,342||6,844|

-- Having subtracted the number of DCs who completed the snapshot, we combine the number of each type of trained DC by the average number ELs that type of DC helped in the snapshot (e.g. 61 non-snapshot VDCs in 2019 helping 1.9 ELs/week = 117 ELs).
+- Having subtracted the number of DCs who completed the snapshot, we multiply the number of each type of DC by the average number of ELs that type of DC helped in the snapshot.
+For example, with 61 non-snapshot Volunteer DCs in 2019, if each helped 1.9 ELs/week that would be 117 ELs.

-- For non-snapshot DCs we reduced the level of estimated activity to one-tenth the total of those who completed the snapshot, on the basis that snapshot respondents are the most active DCs (i.e. the above 117 ELs becomes 12).
+- For all these ‘non-snapshot’ DCs, we then reduce the level of estimated activity to one-tenth of the total of those who completed the snapshot – on the basis that snapshot respondents are generally the most active DCs.
+Now in our example, 117 ELs is reduced to an estimate of just 12.

-- Finally, we again apply calculations to make annual estimates (and in the above example, the number of ELs becomes 18 to adjust for the quietness of the 2019 week).
+- Finally, we again apply the factor of 40 (weeks per year) to make annual estimates (and in our example, the number of ELs first becomes 18 to adjust for the quietness of the 2019 week: which multiplied by 40 gives 720).

-It’s potentially a little complex, but we stand by our calculations.
+It’s a little complex!
+But we stand by our calculations.